 Your training agreement sets out the circumstances in which it may be terminated and you are advised to review these clauses.
 The most common cause of training agreement cancellation, and therefore possible termination of employment, is exam failure.

 The most common reason given by students seeking to cancel their training agreement is that their work experience is not sufficiently broad or challenging.
 You are reminded of the commitment that you have made to your employer, through the training agreement, which you are expected to honour.
-If you feel that you are not being provided with appropriate experience you must discuss this with your line manager, counsellor or QPRT.
-Your employer is investing a significant amount in your development, so in return you must make a valuable contribution to the organisation.
+If you feel that you are not being provided with appropriate experience you should discuss this with your line manager, counsellor or QPRT.
+Your employer is investing a significant amount in your development, so in return you should make a valuable contribution to the organisation.

 Your QPRT is required to notify us of the reason for the cancellation of your agreement, and whether, in their opinion, you are fit and proper to continue ACA training should you wish to do so in the future.
 You must therefore ensure that your conduct is professional at all times.
-A prospective employer will request a reference from your current employer confirming that you are fit and proper to continue ACA training.
+A prospective employer may request a reference from your current employer confirming that you are fit and proper to continue ACA training.

-Do not accept an offer of employment elsewhere without first discussing your training, development and reasons for wanting to leave with your QPRT or counsellor.
+You should not accept an offer of employment elsewhere without first discussing your training, development and reasons for wanting to leave with your QPRT or counsellor.

 A new employer may ask you to complete a longer period of training by extending the length of your training agreement up to a maximum of five years.
 So you may find that it takes you longer to qualify if you change your employer during your training.